JamesMGreene/qunit-assert-canvas/README.md

   this.context.fillRect(0, 0, 5, 5);

   assert.pixelEqual(this.canvas, 0, 0, 0, 0, 0, 0);
+  assert.notPixelEqual(this.canvas, 0, 0, 1, 1, 1, 0);
 });
 ```

 For more examples, refer to the unit tests.

+## Contributing
+In lieu of a formal styleguide, take care to maintain the existing coding style.
+Add unit tests for any new or changed functionality.
+Lint and test your code using [grunt](http://gruntjs.com/).